|Rewards Rating:||3.7 / 5|

 Average Yearly Rewards Value ($1,325 monthly spend)

-Other Notable Features: Two free checked bags for cardholder, Companion Pass after 110,000 points (choose one person to fly for just taxes and fees with you every time you purchase or redeem points for a flight), car rental insurance, baggage delay insurance, lost luggage reimbursement, roadside dispatch, travel accident insurance, travel and emergency assistance services, extended warranty protection, purchase protection
+Other Notable Features: Two free checked bags for cardholder, Companion Pass after 110,000 points (125,000 points starting 1/1/2020) allows you to choose one person to fly for just taxes and fees with you every time you purchase or redeem points for a flight, car rental insurance, baggage delay insurance, lost luggage reimbursement, roadside dispatch, travel accident insurance, travel and emergency assistance services, extended warranty protection, purchase protection

 Southwest Rapid Rewards Plus Credit Card Review: More Details